philgunning/finance-pipeline/blog.md

 And available for whatever use case we desire.

-For more information about deploying a dagster pipeline in a productgion environment, check out the docs here: [Deploying Dagster](https://docs.dagster.io/deployment/open-source#deploying-dagster)
+For more information about deploying a dagster pipeline in a production environment, check out the docs here: [Deploying Dagster](https://docs.dagster.io/deployment/open-source#deploying-dagster)